bensanmorris/bpfman_poc/bpfman-podman-demo/xdp-otel-demo/README.md

 A production-ready demonstration of integrating eBPF/XDP packet counters with OpenTelemetry on RHEL9.

-This extends your existing XDP packet counter by adding an OpenTelemetry exporter that reads BPF maps and exports comprehensive metrics with full protocol breakdown to Prometheus and Grafana.
+This extends the existing XDP packet counter by adding an OpenTelemetry exporter that reads BPF maps and exports comprehensive metrics with full protocol breakdown to Prometheus and Grafana.

 ![VIDEO: A live capture of this demo showing ebpf packet data being sent to a locally running OpenTelemetry backend](./ebpf_otel.gif)